, ,

 Introduction

-We are going through a tough time.
 We have rejected God and his Word.
 But He is faithful.
 He is merciful.
 Wait upon Him.
 It is good to bear the yoke now.

 This is the picture of Israel in the time of Jeremiah.

-Things got worse in Jerusalem.
+On the 15th January 588, king Nebuchadnezzar of Babylon marched against Jerusalem.
+He besieged the city.
+For 18 months no one was able to leave the city.
+There was no food to eat.
 Infants and babies died because of the famine.
 There was no food to eat, and mothers began to eat the flesh of the dead babies.
 Listen,

 Happier were the victims of the sword than the victims of hunger, who wasted away, pierced by lack of the fruits of the field.
 The hands of compassionate women have boiled their own children; they became their food during the destruction of the daughter of my people.
 (Lamentations 4:9–10, ESV)

-the rest of the people who were left in the city and the deserters who had deserted to the king of Babylon, together with the rest of the multitude, Nebuzaradan the captain of the guard carried into exile.
+he burned the house of the Lord and the king’s house and all the houses of Jerusalem; every great house he burned down. … the people who were left in the city and the deserters who had deserted to the king of Babylon, together with the rest of the multitude, Nebuzaradan the captain of the guard carried into exile.
 But the captain of the guard left some of the poorest of the land to be vinedressers and plowmen.
-(2 Kings 25:11–12, ESV)
+(2 Kings 25:8–911–12, ESV)

 This is the temple of which the Psalmist wrote: